apache/openwhisk-wskdeploy/README.md

 You can now use `git push` to push changes to your repository and submit pull requests.

+### Use "go deps" and "go build" NOT "go get"

+The Whisk deploy project is setup for development purposes and uses "go deps" for dependency management.
+We do NOT recommend using "go get".
+as this will use latest dependencies from all imported GitHub repos. which is not supported.

 ### How to Cross Compile Binary with Gradle/Docker

 If you don't want to bother with go installation, build, git clone etc, and you can do it with Gradle/Docker.